thomaskeggin/gen3sis_sandbox/readme.md

     9  688 602 516 430 344 258 172  86   0  86
     10 774 688 602 516 430 344 258 172  86   0

-### 2. Configuration
+## 2. Configuration

 Once you have your environment set up, we can think about how we’d like to populate the simulation with species and determine how they will behave.
 This is done through a configuration object.
-This configuration object (and the gen3sis package in general) is incredibly flexible and can incorporate a lot of information depending on your project.
+This configuration object is incredibly flexible and can incorporate a lot of complexity depending on your project.
 This is not necessary though, and we can run a basic simulation using a bare-bones configuration to get started.

-The configuration object is generated by feeding a configuration file into the `gen3sis::create_input_config()` function.
+The **configuration object** is generated by feeding a **configuration file** (a .R script) into the `gen3sis::create_input_config()` function.

-The follow steps generates a configuration file, and then reads it back in to create the configuration object.
-I like to think of the configuration in sections:
+We have a pre-made configuration file, `./input/configuration_file.R`, that we can read in.
+But before we do that, let’s go through it’s contents here, section by section.

 1. General settings
 2. Initialisation